Diego De La Hoya looking to make his own career despite famous last name

-Junior featherweight Diego De La Hoya is a blue-chip prospect but with that famous last name comes enormous expectations that he is well aware of.
+Junior featherweight Diego De La Hoya is a blue-chip prospect, but with that famous last name come enormous expectations he is well aware of.

-"I make sure I train hard to deal with that pressure," De La Hoya told ESPN through a translator.
+"I make sure I train hard to deal with that pressure," De La Hoya told ESPN through an interpreter.
 "Everyone wants to beat a De La Hoya.
-Ever since I've been training in the amateurs everyone wanted to win against me because of my name and so that pressure has been on me since before I was a professional."
+Ever since I've been training in the amateurs, everyone wanted to win against me because of my name, and so that pressure has been on me since before I was a professional."

 The 22-year-old De La Hoya, who hails from Mexicali, Mexico, is the first cousin of former six-division world champion and International Boxing Hall of Famer Oscar De La Hoya, an idol of a generation of young fighters who also happens to be his cousin's promoter.

-Some might wither under such a spotlight but Diego De La Hoya said he has gotten used to it and uses it as a source of motivation.
+Some might wither under such a spotlight, but Diego De La Hoya said he has gotten used to it and uses it as a source of motivation.

 "I deal with it by training hard," he said.
 "That's how I prove I'm good enough to have that name.
-It is difficult because everyone wants to beat me but at the same time it does help me in opening a lot of doors, but it's about knowing which ones are the right ones to open.
-Oscar has made his own path in boxing and now I am making sure I make my own."
+It is difficult because everyone wants to beat me, but at the same time it does help me in opening a lot of doors, but it's about knowing which ones are the right ones to open.
+Oscar has made his own path in boxing, and now I am making sure I make my own."

 "I'm sure it's a lot of pressure for him, but the kid doesn't show it.
 He's got a very good head on his shoulders.
 He doesn't worry about that.
 He is trying to make his own career and make his own mark.
 Sure, the name helps to market and promote him, but he's his own man."Eric Gomez, president of Golden Boy Promotions